 Circus clown is a performer who works in the circus and uses physical humor to entertain the audience.
 They often wear colorful clothing, makeup, wigs, and exaggerated footwear.
 World clown comes from the Icelandic word “klunni” which means “a clumsy person”.

 The first known clowns date from the time of the Fifth dynasty of Egypt, around 2400 BC.
 Later civilizations also knew about clowns.
-Early clowns were also priests and their roles were almost indivisible.
+Early clowns were also priests, and their roles were almost inseparable.
 Clowns of ancient Greece were bald and wore padded clothes to appear larger.
 Ancient Roman clowns wore pointed hats and were the butts of the jokes.
 Italian commedia dell'arte of the 16th century introduced masked characters Arlecchino (Harlequin) and Pierrot (Pirouette).

 In time some standard types of clowns developed:

 Joseph Grimaldi was an English artist who practically invented the modern clown.
-After him, even today clowns are called “Joey”.
+After him, even today, clowns are called “Joey”.

 John Durang was the first "American-born" circus clown.
 He also performed in Ricketts's circus.

-Clowns, as all artists, have their own slang:
+Clowns, as all artists, have their slang:

 Clown Alley: a part of a backstage where clowns dress and where they hold their props.

 Charivari: a type of acrobatic clown routine.

 Carpet Clown: a clown who starts his act from the audience for a better comedic effect.

-First of May: a name for a novice performer without previous experience.
+First of May: a novice performer without previous experience.